British Steam tanker

 |History||Completed in July 1937 for Standard Transportation Co Ltd, Hong Kong.
 1940 sold to Socony Vacuum Transportation Co Ltd, Montreal. |

 |Notes on event|

-At 09.41 hours on 15 Jan 1942 the unescorted Coimbra (Master John Patrick Barnard) was hit by one G7e torpedo from U-123, which had spotted the lights of the tanker astern while the U-boat was proceeding eastbound following the southern shore of Long Island.
-The torpedo struck on the starboard side just aft of the superstructure.
+At 09.41 hours on 15 January 1942 the unescorted Coimbra (Master John Patrick Barnard) was hit by one G7e torpedo from U-123, which had spotted the dim lit navigation lights of the tanker astern while the U-boat was proceeding eastbound following the southern shore of Long Island.
+The torpedo struck on the starboard side just aft of the superstructure at the forward end of the engine room.
 A huge towering explosion lit up the night sky and the cargo of oil quickly caught fire and spread across the water.
 Residents from the Hamptons on Long Island could see the fire at sea 27 miles away and alerted the authorities.
-At 09.59 hours, a coup de grâce hit the tanker underneath the funnel and her stern settled fast, striking the sea floor after five minutes.
+At 09.59 hours, a coup de grâce was fired from a stern torpedo tube that struck the tanker on starboard side underneath the funnel in #6 main tank and caused the ship to settle fast by the stern, striking the sea floor after five minutes.
 Like his previous victim, the Norness, the bow of the Coimbra was sticking out of the water.
 Hardegen commented: These are some pretty buoys we are leaving for the Yankees in the harbor approaches as replacement for the lightships.
 The tanker later sank completely.

 |On board||We have details of 46 people who were on board.|

 If you can help us with any additional information on this vessel then please contact us.